DNWMNCR/JavaForSmallTeams/style/40_remember_kiss_and_yagni.md

 Telling accidental complexity apart from inherent complexity is of course also hard.

-Fortunately YAGNI gives us some useful advise on how to keep things simple without having to tell accidental and inherent complexity apart.
+Fortunately YAGNI gives us some useful advice on how to keep things simple without having to tell accidental and inherent complexity apart.

 The more a system does the higher it's overall complexity will be.
 If we make a system that does less it will be simpler - it will have less *inherent complexity* and less *accidental complexity*